 What do you want your resume to say about you?

-Or do you want your resume to say to an employer, "My depth of experience and up-to-date skills make me the best person to solve your problems."
+MUCH BETTER: a modern resume says to an employer, “My depth of experience and up-to-date skills make me the best person to solve your problems.”

 Resume styles change.
 Just like fashion styles, resumes evolve over time.